ShadowCaster: Forms

 Kirt – The default character.
 All abilities are weak, but has some fighting skill and is the only form in which magic rejuvenates.
 Health also rejuvenates but slower than magic does.

 Maorin – The first form the character collects, and the most useful early in the game.
-Maorin is a large four-armed cat like creature with superior fighting skills and the ability to see things invisible to others.
-It drowns quickly however.
+Maorin is a large, four-armed, cat-like creature with superior fighting skills and the ability to see things invisible to others.
+It drowns quickly, however.

-Caun – A leprechaun like creature who is a poor fighter, but can heal quickly, jump over obstacles, fit in smaller spaces and unleash a swarm of insects (needed to unlock a particular door).
+Caun – A leprechaun-like creature who is a poor fighter, but can heal quickly, jump over obstacles, fit in smaller spaces and unleash a swarm of insects (needed to unlock a particular door).
 Also has a shield spell and a light spell, and can magically reach out and take objects which are far away.

 Opsis – A hovering brain with tentacles that can use spells effectively, such as fireballs and cold blasts.
 Moves very slowly in the air.

 Kahpa – A decent fighter that can breathe underwater.
 Has a sonic and an electrical attack.
 Both are supposed to be extra powerful in water.

 Ssair – A hovering dragon with no legs with better attack (but weaker defense) than the Maorin.
-Can breathe fire and use its tail as a weapon.
-Very fast flier, and real Ssair, who are normally hostile, will ignore Kirt when he is in the form of one.
+Can breathe fire, use its tail as a weapon, and fly very fast.
+Real Ssair, who are normally hostile, will ignore Kirt when he is in this form.

 Grost – A man made of stone that is an excellent fighter with strong defense that can also punch through certain walls.
-Can cause earthquakes and paralyse his foes with a mere touch.
+Can cause earthquakes and paralyze foes with a touch.